yonaskolb/XcodeGen/docs/ProjectSpec.md

 The above will generate 2 targets named `MyFramework_iOS` and `MyFramework_tvOS`, with all the relevant platform build settings.
 They will both have a `PRODUCT_NAME` of `MyFramework`

 ### Sources
 Specifies the source directories for a target.
-This can either be a single path or a list of paths.
-Applicable source files, resources, headers, and lproj files will be parsed appropriately
+This can either be a single source or a list of sources.
+Applicable source files, resources, headers, and lproj files will be parsed appropriately.

+A source can be provided via a string (the path) or an object of the form:

+**Source Object**:

+- 🔵 **path**: `String` - The path to the source file or directory.
+- ⚪️ **compilerFlags**: `[String]` or `String` - A list of compilerFlags to add to files under this specific path provided as a list or a space delimitted string.
+Defaults to empty.

 ```yaml
 targets: